-According to the provisions of the Central Bank of Mexico, the position reported to that institution as of December 31, 2016 and 2015 was USD \$129 million and USD \$72 million short, which includes delta FX options, and excludes assets and liabilities that are not computable.
+According to the provisions of the Central Bank of Mexico, the position reported to that institution as of December 31, 2016 and 2015 was USD \$129 and USD \$72 million, respectively short, which includes delta FX options, and excludes assets and liabilities that are not computable.

-The Financial Group performs transactions in foreign currency, primarily in US dollars, Euros and Japanese yen.
-The Financial Group does not disclose its position in currencies other than the US dollar, as it is largely immaterial.
+The Institution performs transactions in foreign currency, primarily in US dollars, Euros and Japanese yen.
+The Institution does not disclose its position in currencies other than the US dollar, as it is largely immaterial.
 The parity of other currencies with the Mexican peso is referenced to the US dollar and is in compliance with the Central Bank of Mexico regulations.
-Consequently, the Financial Group's position in all foreign currencies is consolidated in US dollars at each monthly close.
+Consequently, the Institution's position in all foreign currencies is consolidated in US dollars at each monthly close.